10 years of hope and hard lessons on the Facebook Platform

 Netflix misses its growth targets but expects to hit 102M subscribers next quarter

-One of the biggest tech concepts we take for granted today was essentially unheard of before Facebook launched its Platform ten years ago.
-While there were “social networks”, the rest of the web didn’t care much about who you were or who you were friends with.
+One of the biggest tech concepts we take for granted today was essentially unheard of before Facebook launched its Platform 10 years ago.
+While there were “social networks,” the rest of the web didn’t care much about who you were or who you were friends with.

 This is before we “logged in with Facebook” not just on it.
 Before sites were peppered with sharing buttons.
 Before every app wanted you to invite your contacts.

-“The core thesis in 2007 was that if you looked at pre-2007 social networks, there were ‘social networks’ that were social, and basically everything else was not social” Facebook’s CEO Mark Zuckerberg tells me.
+“The core thesis in 2007 was that if you looked at pre-2007 social networks, there were ‘social networks’ that were social, and basically everything else was not social,” Facebook’s CEO Mark Zuckerberg tells me.
 “The theory was almost everything should have social components.
-I think that’s been born-out over the last decade.”
+I think that’s been borne-out over the last decade.”

 Yet opening its audience to outside developers came with a steep learning curve.
 Social apps must be accompanied by social norms about respecting people’s time and attention.
 Facebook is still getting the hang of that.

-In 2007, Facebook was experiencing unprecedented viral growth thanks in part to its freshly-launched News Feed.
+In 2007, Facebook was experiencing unprecedented viral growth thanks in part to its freshly launched News Feed.
 Given the right skeleton, it discovered people would flesh out a social network with not only their content, but their identities.
 The blue beast was alive.
 The scrappy young company could hardly keep up.

-Yet the team had a hazy, crazy idea that belayed its humble dorm room beginnings.
+Yet the team had a hazy, crazy idea that belayed its humble dorm-room beginnings.
 Facebook didn’t know what people wanted it to build, so what if it let anyone build apps on top?

-A year later with the launch of the Facebook Connect part of the platform, it posed another peculiar question: If we let people log in elsewhere with their Facebook account and bring along their interests and social graphs, could any website become “social”?
+A year later, with the launch of the Facebook Connect part of the platform, it posed another peculiar question: If we let people log in elsewhere with their Facebook account and bring along their interests and social graphs, could any website become “social”?

-The answers would surprise Facebook’s executives, spawn a legion of new businesses, entrechng the company while changing the Internet from a solo experience to a group one.
-Those same answers would also force Facebook to adapt to unforeseen trends, retreat from unsustainably spammy features, and crater some of the new business built on the fledgling Platform. ‘
+The answers would surprise Facebook’s executives and spawn a legion of new businesses, entrenching the company while changing the internet from a solo experience to a group one.
+Those same answers would also force Facebook to adapt to unforeseen trends, retreat from unsustainably spammy features and crater some of the new business built on the fledgling platform.

 Word of mouth is a top driver of popularity for any product.
 Facebook’s “social by design” philosophy sought to give each app its own voice users could speak through to rally their friends to enhance their collective experience.

-Suddenly, Facebook’s exclusive relationship with its users became a tumultuous, bizarre love triangle between itself, the public, and its developers.
+Suddenly, Facebook’s exclusive relationship with its users became a tumultuous, bizarre love triangle between itself, the public and its developers.
 One where the users were put first, even if it meant sacrificing immediate monetization of its site and the existence of some app makers.

 “Crazy Time”

 “There was no playbook for what we were doing.
-No one had built this sort of platform before.” says Ami Vora, a Facebook Product Director who was part of the initial team of five core engineers working on the launch for the first F8 conference.
+No one had built this sort of platform before,” says Ami Vora, a Facebook product director who was part of the initial team of five core engineers working on the launch for the first F8 conference.
 “We didn’t exactly know what would happen next to the developer community.
 We were really just trying to learn what we were doing as we were doing it.”

 Vora had been working at Microsoft, a more conservative tech titan.
 What we think of as the “closed private beta” stage of modern platforms before they launch and open up was how many platforms ran permanently.
 Current Platform team member and Facebook VP of partnerships Ime Archibong tells me he came from IBM, which was “known for building proprietary stacks up and down themselves.”